wyuenho/emacs-pet/README.rst

 How does ``pet`` work?
 ----------------------

-The first key insight is to recognize the executables that many of these linting and formatting Emacs packages rely on are configurable.
+The first key insight is to recognize the paths to executables of many of these linting and formatting Emacs packages rely on are configurable.

-The second key insight is Emacs allows you to setup a different value for the exectuable path on a per buffer basis.
+The second key insight is Emacs allows you to setup a different value for the exectuable path on a per buffer basis, and that these packages work with these buffer-local values.

-The hardest problem is finding the correct binary, this is what ``pet`` tries to solve.
+The hardest problem is finding the correct executable, this is what ``pet`` tries to solve.

 As long as you use one of the supported Python virtualenv tools, ``pet`` will be able to find the virtualenv root and binary you ask for, with **zero Emacs